PowerDNS-Admin/pda-next/docs/wiki/deployment/README.md

 ## TL;DR

-To get started quickly with a simple development deployment, execute the following commands on a *nix based system with `git` installed:
+To get started quickly with a simple deployment, execute the following commands on a *nix based system with `git` installed:

 ```
 git clone https://github.com/PowerDNS-Admin/pda-next.git